 28 Jun 2010, Posted by admin

 I’m a journalist and editor based in Los Angeles.
 I write about people.
 Because they’re interesting.
 Why they do what they do, and how they got there.
 Sometimes I talk about their stories on NPR, food television shows or on panels.
-I’ve also been known to babble on, at a rather frightening RPM, about relish and underground restaurants on local radio shows.
-(I currently serve as a cookbook judge for the James Beard Awards; as for being a judge on The Next Food Network Star… well, we all learn about the realities of reality TV the hard way, don’t we?)
+I’ve also been known to babble on, at a rather frightening RPM, about relish and underground restaurants on local radio shows (Off-Ramp) and Cottage Food Laws (Which Way L.A?).
+I currently serve as a cookbook judge for the James Beard Awards; as for being a judge on The Next Food Network Star… well, we all learn about the realities of reality TV the hard way, don’t we?
 Sometimes the stories turn into books like Secret Suppers, on the how and why behind the folks running subrosa restaurants.
-Usually the overall topic is our food/beverage culture, past and present.
-But not always.
-Sometimes, the clowns really do call or the old-time music beckons.
+I also write books for other folks on a variety of topics, a substantial weekday diversion these days.

-Often the stories have been for the Los Angeles Times, where I’ve had a column on artisan food/beverage businesses and covered cooking/baking (Puerco con chile negro, shortbread, the tasty stuff), our food history icons, and folks like that really fantastic Popsicle stick furniture maker who reconnected with his past through his art.
-And occasionally, what I have discovered on travels to visit my family in Fort Worth and New Orleans.
+Often the stories are for the Los Angeles Times, where I’ve had a column on artisan businesses (the guys slinging out Mexican candies in an East L.A. factory for 60+ years) and cover our food history icons, farmers, and folks like that really fantastic Popsicle stick furniture maker who reconnected with his past through his art (!).
+Other times, the clowns really do call and the old-time music beckons.

-I also contribute regularly to Los Angeles Magazine, Saveur, Cooking Light and Take Part, a great place to mitigate all of this food talk with a little social responsibility.
+I contribute regularly to Cooking Light, Los Angeles Magazine, Saveur, US Airways magazine, and Take Part, a great place to mitigate all of this food talk with a little social responsibility.
 Some years back, I was a columnist for the Tribune wire — a fancy way of saying the stories would occasionally pop up in my hometown paper.
 (Cue the parents fishing through the recycle bin: “Oh yes, we read it!”)
-And, what really takes up most of the daylight hours: ghost writing nonfiction lifestyle books and cookbooks.
-And sure, the occasional diet book (the bonus: Even a basic homemade brownie is killer after months of testing “low-everything” versions).
-I always learn something from the people I write about.
-Honest.
-No one paid me to say that (believe me).
-The best stories just “happen.”
-No press release required.
+And I’ve been a contributing editor for LA Weekly’s Squid Ink blog since its nascent single page view beginnings; it’s now one of the Village Voice’s most widely read food news blogs.
+(Ah, the journalism era of blog traffic = all anyone asks about.)
+Some of that coverage you’ll see posted here.
+(Going green/recycling?)

-One other thing.
-Because folks often ask.
-How did I end up in this rather niche area of food journalism?
+And because folks often ask.
+How did I end up in this rather niche area of journalism?
 That would require a long philosophical conversation under a tree somewhere.
-Basically, after all those college theory of relativity debates I aspired to be a museum directrice (something about merging theory, art, business, who knows) and worked at several fine art museums on both coasts, with a terribly prudent grad school stop in between (oh Austin, how we miss your laid back, BBQ sauce-stained ways).
+But after all those college theory of relativity debates, I aspired to be a museum directrice (something about merging theory, art, business– who knows) and worked at several fine art museums on both coasts, with a terribly prudent grad school stop in between (oh Austin, how we miss your laid back, BBQ sauce-stained ways).